ZipCPU/icozip/README.md

   - Watch your telnet session to see the result

-4. You can also run this in a simulation, but running either `pc-main_tb path/to/hello`, or `pc-main_tb` and then running `pc-zipload -r path/to/hello`.
+5. You can also run this in a simulation, by running either `pc-main_tb path/to/hello`, or `pc-main_tb` and then running `pc-zipload -r path/to/hello`.
 You may need to add a `-n localhost` parameter to your `zipload` command, and you will need to telnet into your local simulation host, but otherwise running from simulation is the same as from the hardware.